Edmontosaurus regalis: Contemporary fauna

-As many as three quarters of the dinosaur specimens from badlands near Drumheller, Alberta may pertain to Edmontosaurus regalis.
-The Horseshoe Canyon Formation is interpreted as having a significant marine influence, due to an encroaching Western Interior Seaway, the shallow sea that covered the midsection of North America through much of the Cretaceous.
-E. regalis shared the setting with fellow hadrosaurids Hypacrosaurus and Saurolophus, parksosaurid Parksosaurus, ceratopsids Montanoceratops, Anchiceratops, Arrhinoceratops, and Pachyrhinosaurus, pachycephalosaurid Stegoceras, ankylosaurid Euoplocephalus, nodosaurid Edmontonia, ornithomimids Ornithomimus and Struthiomimus, a variety of poorly known small theropods including troodontids and dromaeosaurids, and the tyrannosaurids Albertosaurus and Daspletosaurus.
+As many as three quarters of the dinosaur specimens from the badlands near Drumheller may pertain to Edmontosaurus regalis.
+The Horseshoe Canyon Formation is interpreted as having a significant marine influence, due to the encroaching Western Interior Seaway.
+This shallow sea stretched from the Gulf of Mexico to the Arctic Ocean, covering the midsection of North America through much of the Cretaceous.
+E. regalis shared this setting with fellow hadrosaurids Hypacrosaurus and Saurolophus, the parksosaurid Parksosaurus, the ceratopsids Montanoceratops, Anchiceratops, Arrhinoceratops, and Pachyrhinosaurus, the pachycephalosaurid Stegoceras, the ankylosaurid Euoplocephalus, the nodosaurid Edmontonia, the ornithomimids Ornithomimus and Struthiomimus, a variety of poorly known small theropods that included troodontids and dromaeosaurids, and the tyrannosaurid Albertosaurus.

 Edmontosaurus is found in coastal, near-marine settings, while Hypacrosaurus and Saurolophus are found in more continental lowlands.
 Edmontosaurus and Saurolophus are not usually found together.
 The typical edmontosaur habitat of this formation has been described as the back regions of bald cypress swamps and peat bogs on delta coasts.
-Pachyrhinosaurus also preferred this habitat to the floodplains dominated by Hypacrosaurus, Saurolophus, Anchiceratops and Arrhinoceratops.
+Pachyrhinosaurus also preferred this habitat to the floodplains dominated by Hypacrosaurus, Saurolophus, Anchiceratops, and Arrhinoceratops.
 The Edmontonian-age coastal Pachyrhinosaurus-Edmontosaurus association is recognized as far north as Alaska.